microsoft/api-guidelines/CONTRIBUTING.md

 # Contributing to the Microsoft REST API Guidelines
 The Microsoft REST API Guidelines is a Microsoft-wide initiative to develop consistent design guidelines for REST APIs.
 The initiative requires input and feedback from a variety of individuals both inside and outside of Microsoft.

 To provide feedback, please follow the guidance in this document.
 Please note that these are just guidelines, not rules.
-Use your best judgment and feel free to propose changes to anything in this repository, including the contribution guidance.
+Use your best judgment and feel free to propose changes to anything in this repository, including the contribution guidelines.

 Please note that this project is released with a [Contributor Code of Conduct][code-of-conduct].
 By participating in this project you agree to abide by its terms.
 - [Creating issues](#creating-issues)